-Ideally, you’ll want to stay within walking distance of the Altstadt/Old Town during winter in Salzburg–and the closer the better!
+Ideally, you’ll want to stay within walking distance of the Altstadt/Old Town during winter in Salzburg–when you’re deciding where to stay in Salzburg, remember that closer is better!

 While Salzburg’s bus system is incredibly efficient, it’s also pricey at 2.7 Euros/ticket (or a bit less if you buy in packs for 5), and it’s a hassle to worry about catching a bus to head into the center of town if you can avoid it.